ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2.md

 ### FaviconChanged

 Raised when the Favicon has changed.
-This can include when a new page is loaded and thus by defualt no icon is set or the icon is set for the page by DOM or Javascript.
+This can include when a new page is loaded and thus by default no icon is set or the icon is set for the page by DOM or JavaScript.
 The first argument is the Webview2 which saw the changed Favicon and the second is null.

 Type: [TypedEventHandler](/uwp/api/Windows.Foundation.TypedEventHandler-2)&lt;CoreWebView2, Object&gt;